 Gather round for a story about wounds and the evil things that prevent proper healing.
 It’s the same old tale of woe with all the usual suspects.
-Stress, low thyroid, inflammation, bacteria, serotonin and PUFA have been named.
+Stress, low thyroid, inflammation, bacterial endotoxin, serotonin and PUFAs have been named.
 Sugar, the legendary hero, comes to the rescue again.

 It’s true that how quickly and how well a wound is able to heal, is impacted upon by a variety of forces.
 This does not mean however, that there is no rhyme or reason behind why one wound heals easily, and another becomes a problem.